 - 4.1 Development on the subject site is to achieve a high architectural design quality within a landscaped setting.
-Consideration must be given to the visual impact of proposed development, in particular when viewed from Monaro Highway. - 4.2 Buildings are to be designed to appear as predominantly horizontal built forms, and site coverage of buildings must not result in a built form that is bulky and visually intrusive. - 4.3 The quality, scale, form and siting of buildings or structures shall contribute to and not detract from the surrounding rural landscape character. - 4.4 Architectural styles, colours and materials of new buildings should be consistent with existing building design across the prison site.
+Consideration must be given to the visual impact of proposed development, in particular when viewed from Monaro Highway. - 4.2 Buildings are to be designed to appear as predominantly horizontal built forms, and site coverage of buildings must not result in a built form that is bulky and visually intrusive. - 4.3 The quality, scale, form and siting of buildings or structures shall contribute to and not detract from the surrounding rural landscape character. - 4.4 Articulated facades, varied setbacks and landscaping should be used to break up the visual appearance of longer buildings and structures that are parallel to Monaro Highway.